This article explains how to upload files in Backstage.

 All file transfers use SSL for encrypting the payload, and all files are also encrypted at rest with a random key.

 Files can only be accessed with a signed URL (which is provided by Backstage).
-In order to get a signed URL for a file, the user must have an active session and have permissions to access the file.
+In order to get a signed URL for a file, the user must have an active session and permission to access the file.
 These permissions can be configured by the owner of the file (the admins of the subscription and the user who uploaded the file, as long as they are a member of the subscription).

 ForgeRock has a global service, which means that these files may be accessed in any country where ForgeRock operates.
 By uploading a file to Backstage, you guarantee that the file does not contain any information that has any limitations as to where it can be accessed geographically.